physionetchallenges/python-example-2024/README.md

 Please edit the following script to add your code:

-* `team_code.py` is a script with functions for training and running your trained model.
+* `team_code.py` is a script with functions for training and running your trained model(s).

 Please do **not** edit the following scripts.
 We will use the unedited versions of these scripts when running your code:

-* `train_model.py` is a script for training your model.
+* `train_model.py` is a script for training your model(s).
-* `run_model.py` is a script for running your trained model.
+* `run_model.py` is a script for running your trained model(s).
 * `helper_code.py` is a script with helper functions that we used for our code.
 You are welcome to use them in your code.

 These scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

 ## How do I train, save, load, and run my model?

+You can choose to create waveform reconstruction and/or classification models.

-To train and save your models, please edit the `train_digitization_model` and `train_diagnosis_model` functions in the `team_code.py` script.
+To train and save your model(s), please edit the `train_digitization_model` and `train_diagnosis_model` functions in the `team_code.py` script.
 Please do not edit the input or output arguments of these function.

-To load and run your trained model, please edit the `load_digitization_model`, `load_diagnosis_model`, `run_digitization_model`, and `run_diagnosis_model` functions in the `team_code.py` script.
+To load and run your trained model(s), please edit the `load_digitization_model`, `load_diagnosis_model`, `run_digitization_model`, and `run_diagnosis_model` functions in the `team_code.py` script.
 Please do not edit the input or output arguments of the functions of these functions.

 ## How do I run these scripts in Docker?

-Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments .
+Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments.

 To increase the likelihood that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
-To quickly check your code for bugs, you may want to run it on a small subset of the training data.
+To quickly check your code for bugs, you may want to run it on a small subset of the training data, such as 100 records.

 If you have trouble running your code, then please try the follow steps to run the example code.